-Figure 12: Quantification of Mechanisms: Predicted Choices from Bivariate Probit
+Figure 9: Quantification of Mechanisms: Predicted Choices from Bivariate Probit

-Notes: Figure plots predicted changes in puzzling choices from each mechanism, standardized to sum to 100 across the four mechanisms.
+Notes: Figure plots predicted changes in puzzling choices from each mechanism, standardized to sum to 100 across the four mechanisms, where information frictions exclude the three knowledge questions.
 Changes are calculated using the final model that includes all mechanisms, turning off each mechanism one at a time while holding other regressors at their observed values.
+Results are split by whether information frictions include the three questions about knowledge of employer HSA contributions, whether HSAs roll over, and whether employer matches 403(b) contributions (dark bars) or excluded (light bars).
 Whiskers denote 95% confidence intervals calculated by bootstrapping 200 samples.